nilsbunger/parcel-browser/README.md

 A few useful commands:
 * `poetry shell` : start a shell in the virtual environment.
 That shell will give you the right python version and all the packages installed.
+* `poetry run <command>` : run a single command in the virtual environment (alternative to `poetry shell` for a single command)
 * `poetry add <package>` : add a package to the project (and update pyproject.toml and poetry.lock)
 * `poetry add --group dev <package>` : add a development-only package
 * `poetry env info` : show info about the virtual environment
 * `poetry show --tree`: show the dependency tree
+* `poetry install`: install dependencies based on pyproject.toml and poetry.lock

 # System architecture